severian42/Vodalus-Expert-LLM-Forge/README.md

 # Vodalus Expert LLM Forge

-### Dataset Crafting, Efficient Fine-Tuning, and Multi-User Deployment Using Only Free Open-Source Tools
+### Dataset Crafting and Efficient Fine-Tuning Using Only Free Open-Source Tools

 ---